 A week before Easter, 2018, a dear sister in the Lord sent my family a 7 day Easter devotion she and her mother had conceived.
 Because we started late, we were doing two devotions a day to catch up by Easter.
 It was a wonderful tool to use for our family worship.

-Providentially, my wife’s aunt came to visit for a few days the week leading up to Easter.
-As the result, she sat through 2 days of devotions focused on sin and redemption.
+Providentially, my wife’s aunt visited for a few days of the week that led up to Easter.
+As the result, she sat through 2 days of devotions focused on our sin and Christ’s redemption.
 Evangelizing family can be hard, but my wife’s aunt heard the gospel a dozen times in a natural “this-is-just-what-this-family-does” setting.
 She even picked out a few of her favorite hymns to sing when we sang hymns.

 One of the great joys in our home is the singing of worship songs.
 My son Wesley is only 4 years old, so when we sing hymns he cannot read the hymnbooks.
 He must listen and learn as we go.
 Well, I am very pleased to know that we must sing enough that Wesley is really starting to learn hymns (and we don’t sing the same one over and over!).